Swerea: History

 During the beginning and mid 20th century Swedish industry prospered.
 A a result of the blooming years a number of research institutes were formed to ensure further development.
 The first was the Metallographic Institute (Metallografiska institutet), founded in 1921 by director and physicist Carl Benedicks.
 The institute was to go through many name changes and mergers.
-From The Metallographic institute to The Institute for metal research (IM) to Swerea KIMAB, when it merged with the Corrosion Institute in 2005/2006 and became a part of the Swerea group.
+From The Metallographic institute to the Institute for Metals Research (Institutet för Metallforskning, IM) to Swerea KIMAB, when it merged with the Corrosion Institute in 2005/2006 and became a part of the Swerea group.
 The Institute for Engineering Technology (Institutet för verkstadsteknisk forskning, IVF) and The Swedish Foundry Association (Svenska Gjuteriföreningen) were also formed during those good years.
-The Swedish Foundry Association eventually split into one research institute, Swerea SWECAST, and one trade association that kept the original name.
+The Swedish Foundry Association eventually split into a research institute, Swerea SWECAST, and a trade association that kept the original name.
 When industry development and economy experienced a dip in the late 20th century, SICOMP was founded, in 1988, in order to strengthen competition through contributing with more advanced knowledge and research on composite material.
 SICOMP became Swerea SICOMP, a part of the Swerea group, when Swerea was founded in 2005.
-October 1, 2018 two thirds of the Swerea group became RISE Research Institutes of Sweden.
+On October 1, 2018, two thirds of the Swerea group became RISE Research Institutes of Sweden.
 The remaining part formed a new institute, Swerim.

 Research collaborations

-Swerea research focus on materials development, production development and product development.
-The research group takes part in international research efforts such as CleanSky, STEPWISE, Fire-resist, Biobased Industries etcetera.
+Swerea research focused on materials development, production development and product development.
+The research group took part in international research efforts such as CleanSky, STEPWISE, Fire-resist, Biobased Industries etcetera.